Snow Day: More Than A Day Off Or Reason To Complain

-While it was nice to slow down and fairly (OK, really) annoying to shovel, I was reminded that God created snow for a reason.
+While it’s inconvenient, I’m reminded that God created snow for a reason.
 Many reasons, actually.

 Here are four reasons directly from Scripture, plus three more that aren’t mentioned explicitly, but are nonetheless implied and pretty clear.

-- Snow displays God’s sovereign power.
 While the passage in Job highlights God’s unique character, Psalm 148:16-17 accentuates his power.
 ‘He gives snow like wool; he scatters frost like ashes.
 He hurls down his crystals of ice like crumbs; who can stand before his cold?’
-While it took 10 people from our block 3 hours to dig out 8 cars and a few driveways, even crystals of ice are like bread crumbs to God.
+While it took our block for-ev-er to dig out our cars and driveways, even crystals of ice are like bread crumbs to God.

-- Snow brings us together.
-We don’t see our neighbors much in the dead of winter, but this last snowfall forced us to get outside and shovel.
-One by one, we decided it made more sense – and fun – to help each other dig out.
-Later that night, we got together with our next-door neighbors, too.
-We love doing that, but rarely make the time because we’re all typically too busy.
+We don’t see our neighbors much in the dead of winter, but snow forces us to get outside and shovel.
+We love seeing our neighbors, but rarely make the time because we’re all typically too busy.

 There are other places in Scripture God uses snow to remind us of important truths (extra credit: Proverbs 26:1, 31:21; Daniel 7:9; Revelation 1:14), but this should get you started.

 The point is simply that snow is more than a day off from work or school, or, a reason to complain.
+(Though I often do.)
 It’s created – and sent – by God himself to remind us of important truths about us, him, and the new reality that he’s brought (and bringing) in Christ.